History of Computer Networks

 - All data communication in a computer network is finally in digital form.

-- A Computer network includes, the network operating system in the client and server machines, the cables/air, which connect different computers and all supporting hardware in between such as bridges, routers and switches.
+- A Computer network includes the network operating system in the client and server machines, the cables/air, which connect different computers, and all supporting hardware in between, such as bridges, routers, and switches.
 In wireless systems, antennas and towers are also part of the network.

 - Some PCs still run on Novell’s NCP/IPX or AppleTalk protocol suite.

 - Due to different network architecture, they have different parameters in their encoding techniques at the physical layer, frame formats at the data link layer, packet length in network layer, quality of services in transport layer, error handling mechanisms, flow control mechanism and congestion control mechanism in data link layer, security issues and addressing mechanisms in network layer.
-Hence, these parameters are must taken into consideration before making/interconnecting a typical network.
+Hence, these parameters must be taken into consideration before making/interconnecting a typical network.

 Communication/Transmission Process

-- Digital communications is the physical transfer of data or information in a computer network in the form of bits over a communication channel from a source to destination.
+- Digital communications is the physical transfer of data or information in a computer network in the form of bits over a communication channel from a source to a destination.

 Components of a Network/Data Communication System